davidpasek/vdscli/README.md

   - show interface port <DVS-port> ... display details of particular DVS port (input statistics, output statistics, rate info)
   - show virtual-machine ... display virtual machine names and DVS ports where VM is connected
 * formating and filtering commands output
-  - more - Paginate output
+  - command | more - Paginate output
-  - grep - Show only text that matches a pattern
+  - command | grep - Show only text that matches a pattern

 To submit feature request contact me over a twitter @david_pasek or e-mail david.pasek (at) gmail.com